David Maynier: Western Cape provincial government

 On 22 May 2019, Maynier was sworn in as a Member of the Western Cape Provincial Parliament.
 The following day, 23 May 2019, he was named the new Provincial Minister of Finance and Economic Opportunities.

 On 9 December 2019, Maynier announced the establishment of a task team to address congestion issues at the Port of Cape Town container terminal.

 On 22 April 2022, premier Alan Winde announced that Maynier would be taking over from Debbie Schäfer as the Provincial Minister of Education when she leaves office on 15 May 2022.
 DA chief whip Mireille Wenger would then replace Maynier as the Provincial Minister of Finance and Economic Opportunities.
 Maynier officially became the Provincial Minister of Education 16 May 2022 as the changes made by premier Winde took effect.
 Following his re-election in the 2024 provincial election, Maynier was retained as provincial education minister by premier Alan Winde.

+National government

+On 17 June 2026, the newly elected DA leader Geordin Hill-Lewis wrote to President Cyril Ramaphosa requesting that he appoint Maynier as the Minister of Forestry, Fisheries and the Environment in his cabinet.
+Ramaphosa acceded to Hill-Lewis's request on 30 June 2026.
+Maynier subsequently resigned from the provincial government and provincial parliament.
+He was sworn into office on 1 July 2026.